skyzyx/resume/README.md

 * Worked with the AWS Design team on the [AWS Management Console](https://console.aws.amazon.com), where he lends his experience as a web developer and software engineer to bridge the gap between the design and engineering disciplines in an effort to build a high-quality, robust, user-friendly console for interacting with Amazon Web Services.

+**Less technical, more cultural achievements:**

+* Successfully pushed for an SDK for both web browsers and Node.js.
+* Successfully pushed for AWS development blogs and Twitter accounts, which was previously _prohibited_.
+* Successfully pushed for publishing AWS SDKs on GitHub, which was previously _prohibited_.
+* Successfully pushed for open-sourcing SDKs with the Apache 2.0 license instead of the (non-OSS) Amazon Standard License, which was previously _prohibited_.
+* Successfully pushed for the development of non-secret SDK improvements to happen in the open, which was previously _prohibited_.
+* Successfully pushed for the ability for AWS employees to answer questions on StackOverflow, which was previously _prohibited_.
+* Successfully pushed for the underlying AWS service models to be exposed to end-users, the same service models that the SDKs were built from, which was previously _prohibited_.
+* Successfully pushed for https://github.com/awslabs to exist as a place for _unofficial_ AWS projects.
+* Invented the idea of "waiter" functions that are now commonplace in the AWS SDKs and AWS CLI.
+* Sucessfully got the Console, SDK, and Development Tools teams to stop using the same sets of AWS root credentials across the entire organization.
+* Spent 3 years pitching the idea behind AWS Lambda to anyone at AWS who would listen.
+AWS Lambda launched 6 months after I left.
+* Led one of the first teams to provide reusable UI building blocks for creating AWS service consoles.
+This was in the Bootstrap-like era of AWS Consoles.
+* Unsuccessfully pushed for a drag-and-drop UI that could enable end-users to more easily write CloudFormation templates.
+* Unsuccessfully pushed for more complex "sample apps" to be written that would show best practices for using SDKs and AWS services, instead of the unhelpful "hello world" ones that shipped for many years.
+* Unsuccessfully pushed for better consistency across AWS service APIs and service-specific AWS consoles.

 ### CloudFusion (née Tarzan) — Open-Source Project
 #### Creator and Developer (Early 2005—March 2010)